0xdevrel/iryscode/README.md

 - Click "Download" in the code editor
 - Get a complete HTML file ready for hosting

+### 6. **Upload to Irys Datachain**
+- Click "Upload to Irys" in the header
+- Your website will be uploaded to Irys testnet
+- Get permanent, decentralized hosting with copyable URLs
+- View your upload on the Irys explorer

 ## 💡 Example Prompts

 Here are some example prompts to get you started: